qatrackplus/qatrackplus/docs/index.rst

 .. danger::

-   This document is for version 0.3.1 which has not been released yet!
+   This document is for version 0.3.1 which has not been released for general use yet!
 See https://docs.qatrackplus.com/en/latest/ for documentation of the latest release.

 Welcome to QATrack+'s documentation!
 ====================================